Role of Home-based Transcutaneous Electrical Acustimulation for Treatment of Pain in Patients With Chronic Pancreatitis

 Experimental: Transcutaneous Electrical Acustimulation (TEA)

-The severity and frequency participants pain will be measured during a run-in period of 2 weeks with to assess baseline pain severity and frequency.
+The severity and frequency participants pain will be measured during a run-in period of 2 weeks to assess baseline pain severity and frequency.
 Eligible participants will have a 4-week treatment period at home.
 Stimulation with the TEA device will be performed for 30 minutes twice per day, in the morning and in the evening.

 In addition to using the device, participants will have study visits, complete surveys, as well as provide medical information during the study.